nathan-smeal/cs7641/lessons/ml_p1_lesson_07_computational_learning_theory.md

 $VS(S)$ is $\epsilon$-exhausted iff for all $h$ in $VS(S)$, $error_D(h) <= \epsilon$

-Every element in the version space has error less than epsilon.
+Every element in the version space has **true error** less than epsilon.

 Haussler Theorem -- bound true error
 ------------------------------------